lucrae/texlite/README.md

 $ texlite my_document.md
 ```

 Use `texlite --help` for options and information.
-Note that on Windows you may need to use `python -m texlite my_doc.md`.
+Note that on Windows you may need to use `python -m texlite my_document.md` instead, or add TeXLite to your `PATH`.

 ## Writing